 Driving after a spinal cord injury can be a realistic recovery goal, depending on the severity and level of your injury.
-With the help of car adaptations, many spinal cord injury patients can maximize independence and get on the road again.
+With the help of car adaptations, many individuals with spinal cord injuries can get on the road again and maximize their independence.

-This article will guide you through the process of driving again after spinal cord injury.
+To help you understand the process of driving again after spinal cord injury, this article will discuss:

 Safety Tips for Driving After Spinal Cord Injury

 Driving after a spinal cord injury generally means relearning how to drive.
 Driving with car adaptations to compensate for limited mobility is a completely different experience that requires training and practice.

 Individuals must consider how their spinal cord injury and the complications associated with it can affect their safety and the safety of others on the road.

 For example, if spasticity in the legs causes your legs to jerk, you’ll want to find a way to stabilize them while driving.
 This can involve having the legs strapped in place or wearing a brace to minimize movement.
 Additionally, it would likely mean you’d have to learn to use hand controls to drive rather than a typical gas and brake pedal.

 A Certified Driver Rehabilitation Specialist will access your functional abilities and suggest techniques and car adaptations that will help keep you safe while driving.
 The following section will discuss car adaptations for individuals with spinal cord injuries.